LimHaeryong/Camera-Calibration-using-Ceres-Solver/README.md

 # Camera-Calibration
-Implementation of camera intrinsic calibration.
+Implementation of camera intrinsic calibration for optics and fisheye distortion model.

 ## build
 ```bash